Photon pair production in gluon fusion: Top quark effects at NLO with threshold matching: Results

 We do not consider the effects from a colour-octet $t\bar{t}$ state because the corresponding Green's function is monotonically increasing in the resonance region~\cite{Kiyo:2008bv} and therefore not expected to move the position of the dip significantly.

 Now let us address the prospects to measure the top quark mass from the threshold behaviour of the $\mgg$ distribution.
 In Ref.~\cite{Kawabata:2016aya} it was argued that the characteristic dip-bump structure does not change its location in the $\mgg$ spectrum under scale variations, only the overall normalisation is changing.
 It was also anticipated that the inclusion of the fixed order two-loop amplitude would reduce this uncertainty.
 Indeed we find that the NLO corrections reduce the scale uncertainties due to 7-point $\mu_R, \mu_F$-variations from about 20\% at LO to just below the 10\% level at NLO.
-However, the pronounced dip-bump structure present in the LO resummed calculation is partly washed out in the NLO NRQCD-improved calculation.